Heracles Almelo

-Heracles Almelo is a Dutch professional football club based in Almelo, founded in 1903.
+Heracles Almelo (/nl/) is a Dutch professional football club based in Almelo, founded in 1903.
+They play in the Eerste Divisie, the second tier of Dutch football, following relegation from the Eredivisie in the 2025–26 season.
 The club has won the Dutch national title twice, in 1927 and 1941.
-Heracles won the Eerste Divisie title in 2004–05, gaining promotion to the Eredivisie for the first time in 28 years.
+Heracles won the 2004–05 Eerste Divisie, gaining promotion to the Eredivisie for the first time in 28 years.
 The club remained in the top flight for 17 seasons before suffering relegation at the end of the 2021–22 season.
+Heracles secured an immediate return to the Eredivisie by winning the 2022–23 Eerste Divisie, but were relegated again three years later.

 In 2012, they reached the KNVB Cup final for the first time, losing to PSV in the final.
 The club's main rival is Twente.

 History

 The club was founded on 3 May 1903 as Heracles, after the demigod son of Zeus.
 They changed their name on 1 July 1974 to SC Heracles '74 and finally settled on the current name in 1998.

 Heracles finished sixth in the Eredivisie during the 2015–16 season, qualifying for the end of season European play-offs.
 The club first defeated Groningen and then Utrecht and thus qualified for the first time in club history for European football, starting in the third qualifying round of the 2016–17 UEFA Europa League.

 A run of three consecutive losses saw Heracles end the 2021–22 season in sixteenth place, condemning them to the promotion/relegation play-offs.
 The club were relegated to the Eerste Divisie after losing 6–1 to Excelsior on aggregate in the semifinals.
 Less than a year later, the Heraclieden sealed an immediate return to the top flight, with a 3–0 home win over Jong PSV securing them a top two finish in the 2022–23 Eerste Divisie and only a week after PEC Zwolle had done so.
 On 19 May 2023, Heracles won their third Eerste Divisie title after defeating Jong Ajax in the last round of play.

+In May 2026, Heracles entered an exclusive partnership in the Netherlands with Jamestown Analytics to support its player recruitment.
+Technical director Ernest Faber said Jamestown's data would have a prominent role in the club's scouting policy without replacing its existing scouting operation.
+In June, Voetbal International reported that the club's first five new summer signings, Mario Borac, Max Hauswirth, Manny Rodríguez, Maurice Wrusch and Jean-Paul N'Djoli, had all been identified through Jamestown's data model.
+Head coach Vincent Heilmann said Heracles specified its playing style and the required profile for each position, after which Jamestown proposed players for the club to assess through video, interviews and character evaluation.